As an Amazon Associate, I earn from qualifying purchases. There is no extra cost to you. Thank you if you use our links; we appreciate it! Learn More.

 How to keep your wrist, your neck, your back and your knee safe?
 To make sure the safety fix your eyes and go through the whole page.

-What are the common injuries?
+What are the Common Injuries in Golf?

 - Back pain